denistsoi/franklinchen.github.io/source/_posts/2011-10-06-singing-through-traffic.markdown

 <!--more-->

-{% img http://voicelessonstogo.com/cart/images/volume_one.gif Volume 1 of Voice Lessons To Go %}
+{% img /images/franklin-singing-in-car.jpg Franklin singing in car %}

 What I can't stand about driving for half an hour or an hour, regardless of traffic situations, is being physically immobilized and mentally trapped.
 I have a backup plan in case I have to do such driving.
 I always have in my car's CD player a CD of "Voice Lessons To Go" by [Ariella Vaccarino](http://voicelessonstogo.com/).

+{% img http://voicelessonstogo.com/cart/images/volume_one.gif Volume 1 of Voice Lessons To Go %}

 So not only do I avoid wasting time and stay mentally alert and active, but it is also pretty physically intense, with all the breathing.
 I got a pretty good singing workout yesterday.
 Ariella's guidance on the CD is very clear and friendly.
 I love it!
 I'm thinking of getting more volumes of this series.